jonefollmann/objectdetection-faster-r-cnn/README.md

 ## Objectives
 Apply Object detection with Faster R-CNN to classify predetermined objects using objects name and/or to use the likelihood of the object.

-Object detection with Faster R-CNN
+1 .Object detection with Faster R-CNN
-Import Libraries and Define Auxiliary Functions
+2. Import Libraries and Define Auxiliary Functions
-Load Pre-trained Faster R-CNN
+3 .Load Pre-trained Faster R-CNN
-Object Localization
+4. Object Localization
-Object Detection
+5. Object Detection
-Test Model With An Uploaded Image
+6. Test Model With An Uploaded Image